williamalonso/puppeteer/README.md

 ### ✨ About It's construction:

-- We convert a webpage to pdf;
+- 01: We convert a webpage to pdf;
-- We screenshot a webpage;
+- 02: We screenshot a webpage;
-- We try to sign in a webpage;
+- 03: We try to sign in a webpage;
+- 04: We extract data from a page based on a word;

 ---